microsoft/vscode-docs/docs/python/tutorial-django.md

     ![The VS Code debug toolbar](images/shared/debug-toolbar.png)

-1. Output appears in a "Python Debug Console" terminal. `kbstyle(Ctrl+click)` the `http://127.0.0.1:8000/` link in that terminal to open a browser to that URL.
-In the browser's address bar, navigate to `http://127.0.0.1:8000/hello/VSCode`.
+1. Output appears in a "Python Debug Console" terminal.
+Open a browser and navigate to `http://127.0.0.1:8000/hello/VSCode`.
 Before the page renders, VS Code pauses the program at the breakpoint you set.
 The small yellow arrow on the breakpoint indicates that it's the next line of code to run.

     ![VS Code paused at a breakpoint](images/django/debug-program-paused.png)

 1. Use Step Over to run the `now = datetime.now()` statement.

 1. On the left side of the VS Code window you see a **Variables** pane that shows local variables, such as `now`, as well as arguments, such as `name`.
 Below that are panes for **Watch**, **Call Stack**, and **Breakpoints** (see [VS Code debugging](/docs/editor/debugging.md) for details).
 In the **Locals** section, try expanding different values.
 You can also double-click values (or use `kb(debug.setVariable)`) to modify them.
 Changing variables such as `now`, however, can break the program.
-Developers typically make changes to correct values when the code didn't produce the right value to begin with.
+Developers typically make changes only to correct values when the code didn't produce the right value to begin with.

     ![Local variables and arguments in VS Code during debugging](images/django/debug-local-variables.png)